-Every year, the rate of myocardial infarction has increased in more than 1.5 million Americans, and its consequences for patient's quality of life and healthcare utilisation are compromised because of ongoing angina symptoms in many patients.
-Patients with angina symptoms have a high probability of complaining about restricted physical activity and depression and more chances of re-admission within one year after the MI.
+Every year, the rate of myocardial infarction has increased in more than 1.5 million Americans, and its consequences for patient's quality of life and healthcare utilisation are compromised because of ongoing angina symptoms in many patients1.
+Patients with angina symptoms have a high probability of complaining about restricted physical activity and depression and more chances of re-admission within one year after the MI2.
 PCI procedure numbers annually exceed 0.5 million for stable angina globally.
-The study in Clinical Outcomes Utilising Revascularization and Aggressive Drug Evaluation (COURAGE) trial revealed no significance in patients with myocardial infarction and mortality rate between stable coronary artery disease patients who go through PCI and controls.
-Another meta-analysis represents the parallel findings.
+Clinical in Outcomes The study Utilising Revascularization and Aggressive Drug Evaluation (COURAGE) trial revealed no significance in patients with myocardial infarction and mortality rate between stable coronary artery disease patients who go through PCI and controls3.
+Another meta-analysis represents the parallel findings4.